S&T Education Resources

 That the personal status of scientists and their standing in the field is a factor which, wisely or not, is often used in the judgement of their views and ideas.

-many questions of interest do not have simple
+questions of interest do not have simple or evident causal

-scientific work is based on looking for correlations and
+is based on looking for correlations and that such a

 To recognise that confidence in correlational links is dependent on the size of the sample and its selection.
 Events with very low frequency are particularly difficult to explain causally.